xicato/xig-documentation/api_doc.md

     ```
     *NOTE*: You must provide a "Content-Type:application/json" HTTP Header with this.
     You should _probably_ include a Content-Length header as well.

+    * Alternatively, you may attach the sensor response file produced by the Xicato Control Panel.
+The `name` of the file should be `"file"`.

     _For appropriate values to use here, please consult the Sensor Programming Guide._